tcfw/test-contactcache/README.md

 `make build` or simply `make` will compile the program and place the binary in ./build (or BUILD_DIR env var)

+### Container builds

+`make docker` will start building all targets in the Makefile for docker.

+NOTE: if buildah is installed, the pipeline will use buildah instead of docker

 ## Running testing

 `make test` will run all tests